camruggles/Action-Former-Feature-Extraction/instructions.md

 ls " folder where validation FEATURES are saved"     > transfer.txt
 ```

-* change lines 8 and on in the setfeatures.py to reflect the correct file paths
+* change lines 8-10 in the setfeatures.py to reflect the correct file paths

 use setfeatures.py to save the newly extracted features over the old files, where the optical flow data is saved